-Veterans who meet the admission requirements outlined above, and who present certificates of eligibility for curricula offered by this College, may attend California State College at Hayward under full benefits extended to veterans.
-Information concerning veterans' programs can be obtained from the Veterans Affairs Representative in the Dean of Women's Office.
+Veterans who meet the admission requirements outlined above and who present certificates of eligibility for curricula offered by this College, may attend under full benefits extended to veterans.
+Information concerning veterans' programs can be obtained from the Veterans Affairs Representative in the Admissions and Records Office.